joomlaworks/simple-image-gallery/README.md

 Simple Image Gallery
 ====================

-*** New version 3.0.x released, now compatible with Joomla!
-1.5 to 3.x ***
+*** New version 3.0.x released, now compatible with Joomla 1.5 to 3.x ***

-Adding image galleries inside your Joomla! articles is now super-easy and simple, using the magical "Simple Image Gallery" plugin for Joomla!.
+Adding image galleries inside your Joomla articles is now super-easy and simple, using the magical "Simple Image Gallery" plugin for Joomla.

-The plugin can turn any folder of images located inside your Joomla! website into a grid-style image gallery with cool lightbox previews.
+The plugin can turn any folder of images located inside your Joomla website into a grid-style image gallery with cool lightbox previews.
 And all that using a simple plugin tag like {gallery}myphotos{/gallery}.

-So for example, if we have a folder called "my_trip_to_Paris" located in images/stories/my_trip_to_Paris, then we can create our gallery by simply entering the tag {gallery}my_trip_to_Paris{/gallery} into some Joomla! article.
+So for example, if we have a folder called "my_trip_to_Paris" located in images/stories/my_trip_to_Paris, then we can create our gallery by simply entering the tag {gallery}my_trip_to_Paris{/gallery} into some Joomla article.

 The galleries created are presented in a grid using a polaroid-like background for the thumbnails.
 When your visitors click on a thumbnail, they see the original image in a lightbox popup.
 The thumbnails are generated and cached using PHP for better results.